vsheoran/CS193_Fall18_Lab2/README.md

 **All commands should be recorded in answers.txt!**

+**All commands must be run from the working directory.
+You are not allowed to use commands from a directory other than the working directory.**

 > NOTE: Do not save this file within `~/cs193lab2` because that folder and all of its contents will be erased each time you run the bash init script